influxdata/telegraf/plugins/outputs/bigquery/README.md

 Tables on BigQuery should be created before hand and they are not created during persistence

-Pay attention to the columnd `timestamp` since it is reserved upfront and cannot change.
+Pay attention to the column `timestamp` since it is reserved upfront and cannot change.
 If partitioning is required make sure it is applied beforehand.